RedHatGov/oc-mirror-hackathon/docs/flows/mirror-to-mirror.md

 ## Overview

-The **mirror-to-registry** flow performs direct registry-to-registry mirroring without intermediate disk storage.
+The **mirror-to-mirror** flow performs direct registry-to-registry mirroring without intermediate disk storage.
 This single-step process is ideal for semi-connected environments with reliable network connectivity to both Red Hat registries and your target mirror registry.

 ## Use Cases